-- a) Natura 2000 sites: - Where there are no alternative solutions: - There are imperative reasons of overriding public interest, including those of a social and economic nature; and - Compensatory measures are provided to ensure the overall coherence of the Natura network is protected. - b) Protected species, where it accords with relevant legislation and all of the relevant licensing tests are passed; - c) SSSIs, where adverse effects are clearly outweighed by social, environmental or economic benefits of national importance; - d) Local Nature Conservation Sites and Local Nature Reserves, where adverse effects are offset or compensated in a way that adequately maintains the integrity of the interests affected and maintains the involvement of people.
+- b) Protected species, where it accords with relevant legislation and all of the relevant licensing tests are passed; - c) SSSIs where: - The objectives of designation and the overall integrity of the area will not be compromised; or - Any significant adverse effects on the qualities for which the area has been designated are clearly outweighed by social, environmental or economic benefits of national importance. - d) Local Nature Conservation Sites and Local Nature Reserves, where adverse effects are offset or compensated in a way that adequately maintains the integrity of the interests affected and maintains the involvement of people.

 Development that adversely affects non-designated habitats identified in the Dunbartonshire Local Biodiversity Action Plan will be assessed against the level of net impacts.
-In all instances, the Council will require development proposals to have regard to safeguarding features of nature conservation value including woodlands, hedgerows, lochs, ponds, watercourses, wetlands and wildlife corridors.
+In all instances, the Council will require development proposals to have regard to safeguarding features of nature conservation value including woodlands, hedgerows, lochs, ponds, watercourses, wetlands, wildlife corridors and geological features.

-All new development should enhance biodiversity as part of the green network, in accordance with Policy CP2 of this Plan and the Green Infrastructure Supplementary Guidance.
+All new development should enhance biodiversity as part of the green network, in accordance with Policy CP2 of this Plan and the Green Network and Green Infrastructure Supplementary Guidance.